roadtocode4u/spaceship/docs/reactjs/01-introduction-to-reactjs/01-introduction-to-reactjs.md

 4. **JSX :** JSX stands for JavaScript XML.
 It's a syntax extension for JavaScript used in React to describe the structure and layout of user interfaces.
 JSX allows developers to write `HTML-like syntax which allows to write Js & Html at one place`. making it easier to define and render UI components in React applications.

+5. **SPA :** SPA stands for Single Page Application.
+It is a type of website that loads a single HTML page and updates content dynamically without refreshing the entire page.
+This makes the application faster and gives users a smooth experience.

 ### Some Handy Terms

 **`npm` (Node Package Manager)**: `npm` is like a super cool store for JavaScript code.
 You can find and install all sorts of helpful code packages there.